ledgerium-io/ledgeriumwiki/opencommunity/contributing_guidlines.md

     ```
     https://github.com/<username>/<repo_name>
     ```
     If you recently pushed your changes GitHub will automatically pop up a `Compare & pull` request button for any branches you recently pushed to.
-If you click that button it will automatically offer you to submit your pull-request to the apache/incubator-druid repository.
+If you click that button it will automatically offer you to submit your pull-request to the ledgerium-io/<repo_name>.
     * Give your pull-request a meaningful title.
     * In the description, explain your changes and the problem they are solving.
 8. Addressing code review comments